SillyTavern/SillyTavern-Docs/For_Contributors/st-script.md

 STscript is built using the slash commands engine, utilizing command batching, data piping, macros, and variables.
 These concepts are going to be described in the following document.

-> **STscript is still in active development.** It's recommended to use the *staging* branch if you plan to use any of its features.

 ### Security precaution

 With great power comes great responsibility.
 Be careful and always inspect the scripts before executing them.